 One element that he says was really important to the finished look of the film was the time he spent on colour grading.
 According to Han, the footage looked only half as good straight out of the camera as it did in the final edited film.
 He says he feels like colour grading is a really important step that many people skip due to constraints of time and money, and that so much — contrast, colour levels, the specific look — can be altered in this step.

 So, do you want a taste of the film?
-You’ll have to wait until it makes the festival circuit, but for now Han has created this trailer.
-Enjoy!
+You’ll have to wait until it makes the festival circuit!